 - C. Development must utilize one or more of the following design elements: - 1.
 Alley loaded garage access. - 2.
-On corner lots, placement of the garage and driveway on the side street that does not face the school, park, or public open space. - 3.
-Recess of the garage a minimum of four feet from the front façade of the home.
+On corner lots, placement of the garage and driveway on the side street that does not face the school, park, or public open space.

+3. Recess of the garage a minimum of four feet from the front façade of the home.
 A second story above the garage, with windows, is encouraged for this option.

-Response: There are no alleys proposed and none of the subject lots are corner lots.
-Compliance with C.3 above will be reviewed at the time of building permit.
+Response: There are no alleys proposed.
+Compliance with C.2-3 above regarding garage/driveway placement and design will be reviewed at the time of building permit.